Projects Mentioned: Filecoin, GLIF, STFIL, Collectif, Web3Mine, Stacks

 After studying the above models, we can see:

 Staking in Filecoin is important to bridge the supply and demand for FIL in the ecosystem.
 The FVM has recently been released allowing for a lending marketplace to exist.
 Although the problem is real, the FVM release was probably too late for most FIL staking/lending protocols as the pie (mining rewards) is decreasing over time making it a niche market.

 However, a few fascinating use cases can emerge on top of these staking protocols.
 With the introduction of stablecoins, the rewards can be taken as cash forwards.
 Something similar to what Alkimiya is building on Ethereum.
 This can result in the injection of new capital into the Filecoin ecosystem and also increase the TVL in these protocols.

 Ethereum’s and Filecoin’s tech is different, their miners are different, their developers are different, their apps are different, and hence their communities.
-And for staking in specific, with every miner being “non-fungible” bootstrapping the demand side becomes a BD exercise and the success of it is directly proportional to the protocol’s reputation in the community.
+And for staking in particular, with every miner being “non-fungible” bootstrapping the demand side becomes a BD exercise and the success of it is directly proportional to the protocol’s reputation in the community.

-Filecoin staking is a critical solution that needs to be built to get more SPs in the system, for retail to put their capital to work, create greater economic incentives as an ecosystem to attract more developers and build useful products to build a positive flywheel.
+Filecoin staking is a critical solution that needs to be built to get more SPs in the system, for retail to put their capital to work, create greater economic incentives as an ecosystem to attract more developers, and build useful products to build a positive flywheel.
 To know more beyond staking in the Filecoin ecosystem and the criticality of the FVM you can read this previous piece we published.

-There are many more open problems to be solved in the Filecoin ecosystem, but we are positive that the Filecoin Ecosystem is working in the right direction to achieve their vision of storing humanity’s data in an efficient system.
+There are many more open problems to be solved in the Filecoin ecosystem, but we are positive that the Filecoin Ecosystem is working in the right direction to achieve its vision of storing humanity’s data in an efficient system.